karmaniverous/stan-cli/.stan/imports/stan-core/stan.todo.md

 ---

 ## Completed (recent)
+- System prompt — diagnostics clarity
+  - Removed legacy wording that implied Full Listings are “optional on request” for patch‑failure replies.
+Response Format now explicitly scopes “optional listings” to normal replies only and makes diagnostics listings mandatory (no patches, union across envelopes, no commit message).
+Quick rules now call this out explicitly alongside the 300‑LOC decomposition pivot for listings.

+- System prompt — guardrails & diagnostics
+  - 300‑LOC hard gate + decomposition pivot: never emit a patch that makes a file exceed 300 LOC; pivot to File Ops + multiple patches.
+When producing listings (diagnostics), if a file would exceed 300 LOC, decompose and list the new files instead of the monolith.
+  - Patch‑failure replies: always provide Full, post‑patch listings ONLY (no patches) for each affected file; when multiple envelopes are pasted, list the union of affected files; skip the Commit Message in diagnostics replies.
+  - No mixing: never deliver a Patch and a Full Listing for the same file in the same turn; Response Format and validation text updated accordingly.

 - Lint & docs polish
   - Fixed tsdoc “\>” escape in creation‑fallback comment and removed a useless escape in a regex character class to satisfy ESLint.